bpol9/basket-leagues-fantasy/README.md

 PHP version: 7.0.30

-This a fantasy game template for basket leagues.
-If you need details on how to configure the database and run the site, make a contact at bill.politis93[at]gmail.com
+This a fantasy game for basket leagues, where you can buy/sell players with virtual money and gather score according to their individual performance.